Reporter Staff

 If you’re being treated for MDD and your current antidepressant medication(s) is not working, the SAVITRI Study might interest you.
 The SAVITRI Study is researching a potential MDD therapy to improve symptoms of depression, and you may be able to participate.
 This research study is now enrolling adults diagnosed with MDD.
 Those who qualify will receive the investigational medication (or placebo), study-specific medical exams, and study-specific laboratory tests at no cost.
 Participants in the SAVITRI Study must: be 18 to 65 years of age; have a clinical diagnosis of MDD; be currently on antidepressant medication(s); have had inadequate response to up to 5 oral antidepressant medications; and fulfill other eligibility criteria.
 For more information, please call (205) 996-5987 or email lalexander@uabmc.edu.
 Please mention SAVITRI in your message.

-Do you have High Blood Pressure?
-Help us find out what is the right time to take blood pressure medication.
-You may be eligible to participate in the PRECISION-BP research study about the effects of Sacubitril/Valsartan or Valsartan on your body’s 24-hour rhythm of a hormone in your blood called natriuretic peptides.
+Help us find out by joining our study at UAB You may be eligible to participate in the PRECISION-BP research study about the effects of Sacubitril/Valsartan or Valsartan on your body’s 24-hour rhythm of a hormone in your blood called natriuretic peptides.
 This hormone and the study medications are related to the heart.
-Eligible participants must be obese (BMI: 30-45 kg/m2) men and women, have high blood pressure and have no history of heart problems or kidney problems.
-The study involves wearing a blood pressure monitor for 24-hours, 24-hour inpatient visits, taking medications, and collecting blood and urine samples.
+Eligible participants must be obese (BMI: 30-45 kg/m2) men and women, have high blood pressure, and have no history of heart or kidney problems.
+The study involves wearing a blood pressure monitor for 24 hours, 24-hour inpatient visits at UAB hospital, taking medications, and collecting blood and urine samples.
 Meals will be provided at no cost.
-Participants will be compensated $560 for completing the study visits.
-Please e-mail Nehal at PRECISION-BPSTUDY@uabmc.edu or call us at 205-934-7173 if you are interested.
+Participants will be compensated $575 for completing the study visits.
+Please e-mail Nehal at PRECISION-BPSTUDY@uabmc.edu or call us at 205-934-7173 if you are interested

 • 5 things to know about Alice McNeal, M.D.